 Offscreen Moment of Awesome: The way that Sanderson had to condense the final conclusion to a legendary Kudzu Plot into A Memory Of Light caused a few of these, sadly.
 The epic speech from Loial to the Ogier Stump that convinced the Ogier to rise up and fight in the Last Battle is one; many people also felt that the conversation between Tuon and Artur Hawkwing was another.

-Oh Crap: Be'lal and Asmodean, along with several others.
+Be'lal and Asmodean, along with several others right before their deaths.

 It's tough to tell with a book, but Mat's reaction at the Tower of Ghenjei, when he realized he got the EELFINN to not chase him and try to kill him, but forgot to mention the AELFINN absolutely had to be this